celiovasconcelos/unleash-spa/README.md

 ## Server

 - CORS was enabled
-- The admin API as secured
+- The admin API was secured

 ```bash
 docker build -t unleash-spa .